Mellanox/regex/doc/guides/nics/mlx5.rst

     Other TCP packets (e.g. with MPLS label) received on Rx queue with LRO enabled, will be received with bad checksum.

+- KEEP_CRC:

+  - KEEP_CRC offload cannot be supported with decapsulation for some NICs(such as ConnectX-6DX and BlueField2).
+    The new capability bit scatter_fcs_w_decap_disable shows the supporting for the NICs.

 Statistics
 ----------